IBM-Security/IBM-Verify-FreeRADIUS/README.md

 }
 ```
 4. Make sure your client and client secret is in clients.conf [/usr/local/etc/raddb/clients.conf](configuration/clients.conf).
 The test scripts provided use the client secret of 'example_verify_secret'.
 5. In the authorize stanza of the available sites for the radius server (default..by default), add the module 'verify' [/usr/local/etc/raddb/sites-available/default](configuration/default) in the order you'd like it to be processed.
+Make sure to remove
+any filters (Like `filter-username` in 3.0.15 that might inhibit the usage.
 ```
 authorize {
 	# There will be a bunch of other modules here configured by default - you may remove these.